• Skip to main content

 A serving dish of roasted asparagus with crispy prosciutto and big shavings of Parmesan cheese.

 Easter is around the corner, we've still got tons of snow in Minnesota, but those first bunches of fresh spring asparagus are showing up at the stores!
-This is a simple roasted asparagus dish, made elegant enough for the holidays with lots of toppings and a drizzle of sweet and savory balsamic glaze!

 If you love asparagus, try my Asparagus Soup, this Creamy Asparagus Ravioli, and this Spring Asparagus Salad, also a great side dish for Easter brunch or dinner!